On toric ideals arising from signed graphs: Proofs of the main results

 \textbf{(H$2$)} Suppose that $G$ is (H$2$).
 Let $\mathbf{a}$ be the triangle without a vertex of degree two.
-Since we already show that (G$2'$) in Figure \ref{fig:Last6} and (H$1$) are in $\mathcal{G}^{cis}$, by Lemma \ref{lem:sumevencycle}, we may assume that the two triangles other than $\mathbf{a}$ are odd in $(G,\tau)$.
-We will find $2(=r(G,\tau))$ elements which generate $I_{(G,\tau)}$.
+Since we already show that (G$2'$) in Figure \ref{fig:Last6} and (H$1$) are in $\mathcal{G}^{cis}$, by Proposition~\ref{lem:sumevencycle}, we may assume that the two triangles other than $\mathbf{a}$ are odd-signed in $(G,\tau)$.
+We will find $2(=r(G,\tau))$ binomials which generate $I_{(G,\tau)}$.
 By Theorem~\ref{thm:signed:primitive}, the six walks defined as Figure~\ref{fig:H22} are all possible primitive walks.